aptima-ai/aptima_framework/docs/tutorials/how_to_debug_with_logs.md

 ...
 </code></pre>

-And once you interact with the TEN Agent, you should then see entries like these:
+And once you interact with the APTIMA Agent, you should then see entries like these:

 {% code title=">_Bash" overflow="wrap" %}
 ```bash